Paola Sapienza: Education and career

 Sapienza received a bachelor's degree in economics from Bocconi University in Milan.
 In 1998 she earned a Ph.D. in Economics from Harvard University with the completion of her thesis, titled Three essays in Banking, under the supervision of Andrei Shleifer and Jeremy Stein.
-In the same year she joined the faculty of the Kellogg School of Management at Northwestern University, where she is the Donald C. Clark/HSBC Professor in Consumer Finance.
+In the same year she joined the faculty of the Kellogg School of Management at Northwestern University.
+She has been named Hoover Senior Fellow in 2024.